Just what is computer networking? It’s the practice of connecting devices to share information. And it’s one of the hottest fields around.

 Your first step is to develop the cutting-edge skills today's employers need.
 That means taking a quality computer networking training course.
 There are several options out there, from certificates to university degrees.

 Our students get hands-on training in installing, optimizing, maintaining, and securing computer networks.
-They also prepare for key networking certifications, including Cisco Certified Network Associate (CCNA).
+They also prepare for key networking certifications.

-Click below to learn more about the networking program and chat live with an admissions advisor.
+Click below to learn more about our networking training and chat live with an admissions advisor.
 We're here to help!